 Is Torrenting Illegal?

 Before we go any further, the question of whether torrenting is legal or not is probably your biggest concern.
 So, we’re here to tell you that torrenting is technically legal, until copyrighted material is involved, only then, it no longer is.
-Downloading copyrighted movies and songs using Torrent is frowned upon and can lead to serious consequences.
+Downloading copyrighted movies and songs using a Torrent is frowned upon and can lead to serious consequences.

 How Does Torrenting Work?